massma/teacher-learner-wellbeing/website-src/instructions/index.md

-  really hope everyone is able to get a chance to engage with all the asynchronous material, but if for whatever reason you are not able to complete everything, we still encourage you to post to the discussion board and attend the in-person session on `DATE OF WORKSHOP`.
+  really hope everyone is able to get a chance to engage with all the asynchronous material, but if for whatever reason you are not able to complete everything, we still encourage you to post to the discussion board and attend the in-person session on `DAY OF WORKSHOP PART 1`.
 Everyone has valuable perspective and expertise to bring to our discussions, and while the material will help enrich the discussion, we do not want to limit anyone’s participation because of a scarcity of time or mental bandwidth.

 This session is part of a two-part Learning Community, and the Learning Community is greater than the sum of its parts.
 Attendance